anoiaque/kanaveral/README.md

 - *context* and *server* are ruby OpenStruct so, you are free to define what you need.
 But user, host, root and password are reserved.

+## Todo

+- Some generic and often used commands included in gem which can be used for ie rails application deployment(bundler, git commands ...)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.